Capstone-Projections/smart_tag_frontend/README.md

 ## Contributing Code :bowtie:

 ###  Setting up Project
-Inside the `root` directory, run the command, `npx expo start` or checkout this [link](https://docs.expo.dev/get-started/create-a-project/) to set it up to your liking.:innocent:
+Inside the `root` directory, run the command,`yarn install` and then `npx expo start` or checkout this [link](https://docs.expo.dev/get-started/create-a-project/) to set it up to your liking.:innocent:
 #### NB: WE ARE USING `yarn` AS OUR PACKAGE MANAGER

 ###  After Project Setup